 However, a New Jersey motorist convicted of such an offense in New York will get points in New York and New York will keep track of those points.
 If that New Jersey driver gets too many New York points on their New York record, then they can be suspended (just like a New York driver).

-More importantly, if a New Jersey driver is convicted of 3 cell phone and/or electronic device tickets (including ones issued in New York), then New Jersey will suspend that motorist.
+Further, a NY conviction will be reported to NJ and, if a New Jersey driver is convicted of 3 cell phone and/or electronic device tickets (including ones issued in New York), then New Jersey will suspend that motorist.
+Finally, such a NY conviction can negatively impact a NJ driver’s insurance rates.